MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 }
 ```

-And it will take far less than a second to complete.
+This is much faster.
+While the looping filter took minutes to complete, the hash lookup takes less
+than a second.

 ## Avoid Write-Host